Who can propose and/or lead a travel study course?

 What are my responsibilities before leaving?

 RECRUIT!
 The faculty drives the marketing, promotion, and enrollment for the class.
-Darren Grosch, Director of International Education, will be available to assist you with marketing and working with the program provider.
+Lisa Taranchenko, Travel and External Study Coordinator, will be available to assist you with marketing and working with the program provider.

 Additionally you will be expected to:

 - Read the Leader Guide & Safety Guide